 - When you make an enquiry for legal services by telephone, online, in writing or by email. - When we first contact you to progress your enquiry.
-At this stage we may ask you to provide further information to help with our assessment of your enquiry and attend an interview which will be recorded with your consent. - To comply with our legal and regulatory requirements as a provider of legal services. - To analyse, monitor, maintain and enhance the quality of our staff and services. - Development of staff research. - The operation of a video capture facility to record our meetings with you. - For the production of statistical returns required for third party bodies such as Lawworks. - Gathering and providing information required by or relating to audits, enquiries or investigations by regulatory bodies. - Ensuring our policies are adhered to. - Preventing unauthorised access and modifications to systems. - Updating and maintaining client records. - For education, training and development activities including research and statistical analysis for internal reporting and review for financial and strategic planning. - Administration and delivery of legal services including the processing and recovery of accounts and fees. - For court hearings, and the administration required to represent you at court. - Provision of information to Academic Tutors and external examiners for academic assessment.
+At this stage we may ask you to provide further information to help with our assessment of your enquiry and attend an interview which will be recorded with your consent. - To comply with our legal and regulatory requirements as a provider of legal services. - To analyse, monitor, maintain and enhance the quality of our staff and services. - Development of staff research. - The operation of a video capture facility to record our meetings with you. - For the production of statistical returns required for third party bodies such as LawWorks. - Gathering and providing information required by or relating to audits, enquiries or investigations by regulatory bodies. - Ensuring our policies are adhered to. - Preventing unauthorised access and modifications to systems. - Updating and maintaining client records. - For education, training and development activities including research and statistical analysis for internal reporting and review for financial and strategic planning. - Administration and delivery of legal services including the processing and recovery of accounts and fees. - For court hearings, and the administration required to represent you at court. - Provision of information to Academic Tutors and external examiners for academic assessment.
 The Academic Tutors and external examiners are required to keep your information confidential.

-In addition to the lawful basis under Article 6, Article 9 requires an additional condition for processing Special Category personal data ("Sensitive") relating to racial or ethnic origin, political opinions, religious or philosophical data concerning health or data concerning a person's sexual orientation.
+In addition to the lawful basis under Article 6, Article 9 GDPR requires us to meet an additional condition for processing Special Category Data (i.e. "sensitive" data) described in Section 4 above.

-There may be circumstances where processing is necessary.
+There may be circumstances where processing of Special Category Data is necessary, for example:

-- For the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity. - Where there are reasons of substantial public interest, on the basis of UK Law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject. - We may be required to process your Sensitive data to protect your vital interests or those of another natural person where you are physically or legally incapable of giving consent. - To external lawyers, auditors or insurers where we need to seek advice and services in relation to the "establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity" or where there is a lawful requirement to disclose information to a third party. - Under UK Law processing may be required to assist police, local authorities or other regulatory bodies for taxation purposes or pursuant to the prevention, detection or disclosure of a potential crime. - Under UK Law, processing may be required in compliance with national Safeguarding protocols in the event of concerns for the safety and wellbeing of you, our students and others. - Under UK Law, processing may be required in compliance with regulatory obligations, such as compliance with anti-money laundering laws and safeguarding requirements.
+- For the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.
+This extends to actual or prospective court proceedings; obtaining legal advice; or establishing, exercising or defending legal rights in any other way. - Where there are reasons of substantial public interest, on the basis of UK law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject. - To protect your vital interests or those of another natural person where you are physically or legally incapable of giving consent. - To external lawyers, auditors or insurers where we need to seek advice and services in relation to the "establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity" or where there is a lawful requirement to disclose information to a third party. - Under UK law processing may be required to assist police, local authorities or other regulatory bodies for taxation purposes or pursuant to the prevention, detection or disclosure of a potential crime. - Under UK law, processing may be required in compliance with national safeguarding protocols in the event of concerns for the safety and wellbeing of you, our students and others. - Under UK law, processing may be required in compliance with regulatory obligations, such as compliance with anti-money laundering laws and safeguarding requirements.